Shimron: Roman period

-Muslim period
+Byzantine, Early Islamic, Crusader and Mamluk periods

-There is little textual evidence of Shimron during the Early Muslim period, so Portugali’s survey provides the best picture of the site during this period to date.
-Portugali identified two distinct settlements, a 3.9 dunam farmstead, showing a retraction from the 78.3 dunam Byzantine settlement, and a 12.8 dunam Mamluk village, which Portugali hypothesized was built over a crusader occupation.
+There is little textual evidence of Shimron during the Early Islamic period, so Portugali's survey provides the closest picture of the site during this period to date.
+Portugali identified two distinct settlements, a 3.9 dunam farmstead, showing a retraction from the 78.3 dunam Byzantine settlement, and a 12.8 dunam Mamluk village, which Portugali hypothesized was built over a Crusader occupation.

 Later, Shimron is mentioned by Ishtori Haparchi ("Kaftor wa-Feraḥ", ch. xi, written in 1322).